arielf/cuts/README.md

 The reason is that sometimes you may have files named `1`, `2` etc.
 This introduces an ambiguity: are these arguments files or column numbers?
 `cuts` solves this ambiguity by:

+ - Giving priority to files (it first checks arguments for file existence)
+ - In case you want to force `1` to a column number, even in the presence of a file by the same name, you can use the `file:colno` syntax.
+ - You may even use `#`, `,` or `;` (needs shell quoting), as the `file:colno` separator instead of `:` for somewhat greater control.